 The lighter haired girl looked up from her magazine with an annoyed expression on her face.
 She recognized that voice and wasn't happy to hear it.
 She looked at Gwen and her expression soon became one of full anger with what the older girl did next.

-Gwen who had the Dr. Pepper aimed at Greta open it.
+Gwen, who had the Dr. Pepperhappily aimed at Greta, cracked it open.
 The liquid inside exploded and it all went towards one direction only.
 Greta.
 The Tozier girl watched in amusement how the soda soaked Greta's precious outfit, face, and hair.

 "What the hell?!"
 Greta shrieked throwing her arms out.